tenstorrent/tt-low-level-documentation/data_movement_doc/perf_plots/Performance Plots.md

 ### All to All Packet Sizes

-![All to All Packet Sizes](./blackhole/images/All%20to%20All%20Packet%20Sizes.png) To view these results in a table, refer to the relevant [Markdown file](./blackhole/csv/All%20to%20All%20Packet%20Sizes.csv).
+![All to All Packet Sizes](./blackhole/images/All%20to%20All%20Packet%20Sizes.png) To view these results in a table, refer to the relevant [csv](./blackhole/csv/All%20to%20All%20Packet%20Sizes.csv).

 For more information on this primitive, refer to [README](https://github.com/tenstorrent/tt-metal/tree/main/tests/tt_metal/tt_metal/data_movement/all_to_all/README.md).

 ### All from All Packet Sizes

-![All from All Packet Sizes](./blackhole/images/All%20from%20All%20Packet%20Sizes.png) To view these results in a table, refer to the relevant [Markdown file](./blackhole/csv/All%20from%20All%20Packet%20Sizes.csv).
+![All from All Packet Sizes](./blackhole/images/All%20from%20All%20Packet%20Sizes.png) To view these results in a table, refer to the relevant [csv](./blackhole/csv/All%20from%20All%20Packet%20Sizes.csv).

 For more information on this primitive, refer to [README](https://github.com/tenstorrent/tt-metal/tree/main/tests/tt_metal/tt_metal/data_movement/all_from_all/README.md).